In This Article

 - You can save both time and money by avoiding expensive renovation mishaps and mistakes.

-When you sign up with Livspace, we include the cost of your interior designer (and quote it separately) with your price estimate.
+When you sign up with Livspace, we include the cost of your interior designer (or renovation quotation Singapore SEPARATELY) with your price estimate.
 This gives you complete clarity on how much you are paying for their services.
 So when you meet your interior designer for the first time, make sure you ask these essential questions.

-Certain specific design features tend to shoot up the renovation cost for homes.
+Certain specific design features tend to shoot up the cost for renovation for homes.
 This is because the price of these elements is substantially higher than other alternatives within their category.
 Here’s a comprehensive list of features that can be considered ‘splurges’ during renovation.

 #1: Fancy Tiling

 Any tiling that is not the usual vitrified tiles costs more.
 So if you want to opt for marble, granite or mosaic tiles for your walls or floors, expect a substantial rise in the renovation cost in Singapore.
 Similarly, if you want to use tiles of larger dimensions (more than 2 x 2 inches) for a more seamless look, then the compensation is higher.